 • You need “local citations” on web directories and other site — these are instances of your business, name, and address across the web.

-We are known for our personal injury attorney SEO strategy, our business and tax attorney marketing work, our criminal defense marketing strategy, and more, so if you have any questions, please get in touch.
+We are known for our personal injury attorney SEO strategy, our business and tax attorney marketing work, our criminal defense SEO strategy, and more, so if you have any questions, please get in touch.

 4. Your Site is Indexed, but You’re in a Competitive or Crowded Market